IBM/AI-on-Power-Level3/docs/Lab3/lab3-hands-on-guide.md

     !!! note "Experimenting with model parameters"

         You can see a lot of model parameters or tunables (eg: Predictions, Temperature, etc.).
-Feel free to google and learn about them and experiment with it.
+Visit the model specific documentation and learn about them and experiment with it.
 You may want to change some parameters, ask the same question and check how the response changes.
 We will not cover these parameters in this lab as its outside the scope of the lab.

 ### Generate python code

-Now let's use the granite code model to generate python code using natural language queries.
+Now let's use the IBM Granite code model to generate python code using natural language queries.

 1. Generating python code for printing the fibonacci series.<br> Here is what I entered: `python for finonacci sequence`.
    ![image](https://github.com/user-attachments/assets/031c1d4a-d700-4f2a-89ec-87e49b1cc8f3)